 North Carolina State Board of Community Colleges.
 ECPI University is licensed by the North Carolina State Board of Community Colleges to award diplomas.
+The North Carolina State Board of Community Colleges is not an accrediting agency.

 South Carolina Commission on Higher Education.
 ECPI University is licensed by the South Carolina Commission on Higher Education to award Bachelor of Science, Associate of Applied Science degrees and diplomas (1333 Main Street, Suite 200, Columbia, SC 29201-3245, telephone 803.737.2260).
 Licensure indicates only that minimum standards have been met; it is not equivalent to or synonymous with accreditation by an accrediting agency recognized by the U.S. Department of Education.
 University of North Carolina Board of Governors.
 ECPI University is licensed by the Board of Governors of the University of North Carolina to award degrees.

 Virginia Board of Nursing.
-ECPI University has received approval for the Practical Nursing (PN) by the Department of Health Professions, Virginia Board of Nursing at the Newport News, Northern Virginia, Richmond/Emerywood, Richmond/Moorefield, and Virginia Beach, Virginia campuses.
+ECPI University has received approval for Practical Nursing (PN) by the Department of Health Professions, Virginia Board of Nursing at the Newport News, Northern Virginia, Richmond/Emerywood, Richmond/Moorefield, and Virginia Beach, Virginia campuses.